mihaelacoman1/mihaelacoman1/README.md

 🧠  Projects & Algorithms
 - Image processing with OpenCV (Python)
 - Academic projects in C++, Assembly (e.g. factorial logic, vector processing)

-# 👩‍💻 Started coding in high school.
-6 years and many deadlines later – still in love with it, in all its forms.

 ## 🚀 Tech Stack